Saturday, October 31 & Sunday, November 1, 2026

 Please ring buzzer upon arrival

-These sessions stand out by featuring nude modelling complemented with minimal costumes, props, and carefully curated settings.
-This approach not only challenges artists to capture the human form with accuracy but also offers a chance to explore colour, texture, and mood.
+These sessions feature nude modelling complemented by gestures, movement, costume, and carefully curated theatrical elements.
+This approach not only challenges artists to capture the human form with accuracy but also offers an opportunity to explore colour, texture, mood, and storytelling.
 The models’ expressiveness and personality come to the forefront, enriching the visual narrative and providing deeper artistic engagement.

 All experience levels are welcome.
 Easels, tables and chairs are available for use.
 Participants must provide their own drawing materials.
-There will be 6 models in total over the long weekend.
 These sessions are non-instructional.

 Please note: Harcourt House Artist Run Centre employs experienced and professional models for all sessions and is committed to representing diversity.
 Studio monitors are on hand to stage models, keep time, and ensure prompt start time.